jfc2113/MicrowaveLineFitter/README.md

 2. Run the code in ipython with:

-         2.1 '%run FullCode.py'

-         2.2 'cd VEL'

-         2.3 '%run VelocityFileMaker.py
+         %run FullCode.py

+         cd VEL

+         %run VelocityFileMaker.p'

 Now, here comes the full description:

-The MicrowaveLineFitter includes eight scripts and three spectra characterized in this work, and csv files holding line data.
-Two of the scripts are run directly, namely  `FullCode.py' is run before `VelocityFileMaker.py'.
+The MicrowaveLineFitter repository includes eight scripts, three spectra towards positions in Sgr B2, and csv files holding line data.
+Two of the scripts are run directly, namely  'FullCode.py' is run before 'VelocityFileMaker.py'.
-After optional adjustments by the user, `VelocityFileMaker.py' uses the output of `FullCode.py' to generate a final csv file that contains
+After optional adjustments by the user, 'VelocityFileMaker.py' uses the output of 'FullCode.py' to generate a final csv file that contains
 Gaussian fits to the full spectrum and line identifications.
 Of the remaining six scripts, five contain modules called in `FullCode.py'.
 The modules and their primary purposes include:\begin{itemize}
          \item `LineFind.py' grabs segments of the spectrum that contain lines, detecting ``line-channels'' with single-channel intensity values greater